Rachel H. Jennings

 Before law school, Rachel taught middle, secondary, and adult education in North Carolina, Germany, and Japan, including social studies, English/language arts, and mathematics courses.
 She has also worked and volunteered extensively with organizations dedicated to supporting military families.

-- Represents clients in investigations brought by the U.S. Department of Justice and Securities and Exchange Commission.
+- Represents clients in investigations brought by the U.S. Department of Justice and Securities and Exchange Commission, including representing lawyer of multinational online company alleged to have improperly bribed foreign government officials.

-- Represents client in agency proceedings involving Medicare reimbursements.
+- Represents hospitals in federal district court litigation and agency proceedings asserting various legal claims related to Medicare reimbursements.

 - JD, High Honors, University of North Carolina School of Law, 2017; Order of the Coif, James E. & Carolyn B. Davis Society; Articles Editor, North Carolina Law Review